-6.6.2 Forward Induction We now present two examples that show that the iterated elimination of weakly dominated strategies captures some interesting features of players' reasoning in extensive games. • Example 110.1 (BoS with an outside option) Consider the extensive game with perfect information and simultaneous moves shown in Figure 111.1.
-In this game player I first decides whether to stay at home and read a book or to go to a concert.
+6.6.2 Forward Induction

+We now present two examples that show that the iterated elimination of weakly dominated strategies captures some interesting features of players' reasoning in extensive games.

+◇ EXAMPLE 110.1 (BoS with an outside option) Consider the extensive game with perfect information and simultaneous moves shown in Figure 111.1.
+In this game player 1 first decides whether to stay at home and read a book or to go to a concert.
 If she decides to read a book then the game ends; if she decides to go to a concert then she is engaged in the game BoS (Example 15.3) with player 2.
 (After the history Concert the players choose actions simultaneously.)
 Each player prefers to hear the music of his favorite composer in the company of the other player rather than either go to a concert alone or stay at home, but prefers to stay at home rather than either go out alone or hear the music of his less-preferred composer.

-In the reduced strategic form of this game S is strictly dominated for player I by Book.
+In the reduced strategic form of this game S is strictly dominated for player 1 by Book.
 If it is eliminated then S is weakly dominated for player 2 by B. Finally, Book is strictly dominated by B for player 1.
 The outcome that remains is (B, B).

 This sequence of eliminations corresponds to the following argument for the extensive game.
 If player 2 has to make a decision he knows that player 1 has not chosen Book.
 Such a choice makes sense for player 1 only if she plans to choose B. Thus player 2 should choose B also.
 The logic of such an argument is referred to in the literature as "forward induction".
-In the following example the iterated elimination of weakly dominated strategies leads to a conclusion that is more striking.